Operation

 Make sure to configure retry policy on both network-level and upstream-level.

 • Network-level retry configuration is useful to try other upstreams if one has an issue.
-Even when only 1 upstream network-level retry is useful.
+Even when you only have 1 upstream, network-level retry is still useful.
 Recommendation is to configure maxCount to be equal to the number of upstreams.

 • Upstream-level retry configuration covers intermittent issues with a specific upstream.
 It is recommended to set at least 2 and at most 5 as maxCount.